cwru-sdle/ord_rxn_converter/README.md

 ## Introduction

-`ord_rxn_converter` is a Python package designed to streamline the transformation of chemical reaction data from the Open Reaction Database (ORD) format into structured datasets suitable for downstream machine learning and data analysis tasks.
+`ord_rxn_converter` is a Python package designed to streamline the transformation of chemical reaction data from the Open Reaction Database (ORD) in Google Protocol Buffer format into structured datasets suitable for downstream machine learning and data analysis tasks.
 It provides modular tools for parsing, extracting, and converting complex reaction schema into interpretable tables, lists, and dictionaries that can be easily ingested by models or used in exploratory chemical data analysis.

 The library is organized into specialized modules that handle different components of the reaction schema — including identifiers, inputs, conditions, setup, workups, outcomes, and notes/observations — as well as utility functions for key operations and dataset generation.
 The package is structured for clarity and extendibility, enabling researchers to adapt it to varying needs in computational chemistry or cheminformatics pipelines.